Hatoma: Education

 The Taketomi town authorities maintain a single combined elementary and junior high school on the island: Hatoma Elementary and Junior High School (竹富町立鳩間小中学校).

 For public senior high school students may attend schools of the Okinawa Prefectural Board of Education.

 Cultural references

 Featured in the 2005 Japanese television drama Ruri no Shima (Ruri's Island), by Nippon TV.

+Was covered by Chris Broad for an episode on his YouTube channel Abroad in Japan.